alizeeeupherte/Alizee-s-portfolio/README.md

 Before that, I practiced global design for two years in Camondo in Paris.

 Here you will see some of my school projects, personal or professional projects.

+### Graduation project

+In 2020, I decided to work on XXX for my graduation project.
+Here you can see a bit of my Research paper [Research paper](https://alizeeeupherte.github.io/Research-paper/) or my [Final Project](https://alizeeeupherte.github.io/Final-Project/)

 ### Housing